‘The Bold And The Beautiful’ Spoilers: Bill Obsessed With Steffy, Threatened Her If She Leaves Him For Liam

-The Bold and the Beautiful spoilers for the upcoming episode reveal that Bill was enraged after learning that Steffy and Liam have fixed their misunderstandings.
+Bold and the Beautiful spoilers for the upcoming episode reveal that Bill was enraged after learning that Steffy and Liam have fixed their misunderstandings.
 He cannot accept this because he now wants a future with his son’s wife.
 His obsession with Steffy will drive him to blackmail his daughter-in-law so she will stay with him.

-Previously in The Bold and the Beautiful, Steffy rushed to Bill when she was having a hard time.
+Previously on The Bold and the Beautiful, Steffy rushed to Bill when she was having a hard time.
 In particular, she ran to him when Liam confessed that he and Sally kissed under the rubble of the Spectra’s building.
-Bill comforted Steffy but they later ended up in bed together.
+Bill comforted Steffy, but they later ended up in bed together.

 Since that time, Bill has been making plans where he and her daughter-in-law could spend time together again.
-To put it simply, he is obsessed with Steffy and he wants his own son, Liam, out of the picture so he can have a future with his wife.
+To put it simply, he is obsessed with Steffy and wants his own son, Liam, out of the picture so he can have a future with his wife.

-Now, since Steffy and Liam have made up in The Bold and the Beautiful, Bill is upset.
+Now, since Steffy and Liam have made up on The Bold and the Beautiful, Bill is upset.
 He is not happy that the two decided to work things out and save their marriage.

-After that hot night with Steffy, Bill thinks that she now belongs to him so he vowed to do everything to take her back from Liam.
-Eventually, he devised a plan that will to take down his son, mess up his marriage and have Steffy for himself.
+After that hot night with Steffy, Bill thinks that she now belongs to him, so he vowed to do everything to take her back from Liam.
+Eventually, he devised a plan that will to take down his son, mess up his marriage, and have Steffy for himself.

 Today on #BoldandBeautiful, Liam conveys his guilt for not standing by Steffy and Bill.
 WATCH FULL EPISODE: https://t.co/l65fEaRBWQ pic.twitter.com/jwpJKcp890